-Take-Home Essays Due by 10am on December 8
+Take-Home Essays Due by 10am on December 7

-\On many of these dates I will begin class by asking you to respond in writing to a couple of questions about the readings (see description under course requirements).
+On these dates I will begin class by asking you to respond in writing to a couple of questions about the readings (see description under course requirements).
+The best 5 out of the 6 quizzes that I administer will count toward the 'class participation' part of your grade.